Sr. Scientist 1, Pharmacology / ToxicologyLocation San Rafael, California Workstyle Remote Only Apply

 - Work closely with collaborators on animal models of disease including an in-depth understanding of disease etiology

-- Design, implement, report and interpret nonclinical study data of small molecule, oligonucleotides, biologic or other novel drug candidate constructs across all stages of development
+- Design, implement, report and interpret nonclinical study data of gene therapy, small molecule, oligonucleotides, biologic or other novel drug candidate constructs across all stages of development

 - Prepare study synopses, protocols, study reports and regulatory documents to support nonclinical development of BioMarin’s drug candidates

 - Interact/collaborate with various BioMarin functions, CROs, university or analytical laboratories, business partners, as necessary to ensure appropriate/timely progression of BioMarin projects